What Is The Difference Between Passive Transport And Active Transport

 Introduction: The Cellular Gateway

 Imagine a bustling city where goods constantly move in and out, ensuring the city's survival and functionality.
 Similarly, cells need a constant flow of molecules to maintain their internal balance, carry out essential functions, and communicate with their environment.
-This intricate dance of molecules happens through various transport mechanisms, broadly categorized as passive and active transport.
+This detailed dance of molecules happens through various transport mechanisms, broadly categorized as passive and active transport Worth keeping that in mind.
+And it works..

 Cellular transport dictates everything from nutrient uptake and waste removal to maintaining proper ion concentrations for nerve impulses.
-Whether it's oxygen diffusing into your lungs or glucose being absorbed into your bloodstream, transport processes are constantly at work, ensuring the survival and proper functioning of all living organisms.
+Whether it's oxygen diffusing into your lungs or glucose being absorbed into your bloodstream, transport processes are constantly at work, ensuring the survival and proper functioning of all living organisms And that's really what it comes down to..

 Passive Transport: Going with the Flow